esaude/esaude-emr-poc/test/e2eTests/README.md

 	// Log the user in
 	const loginStatus = LoginPage.login(Data.users.admin);
 ```
-Logs in with admin credentials using the login page form. [pages/loginPage.js](pages/loginPage.js) defines the `login(userInfo)` function. [data.js](data.js) defines data about the admin user, including their username and password.
+Logs in with admin credentials using the login page form. [pages/loginPage.js](pages/loginPage.js) defines `LoginPage.login(...)`. [data.js](data.js) defines `Data` which defines information about the admin user, including their username and password.

 <br />